 (UCLA).
 She was a member of the scholastic honor society Alpha

 Lambda Delta.
-At UCLA, Deputy Chief Girmala studied political
+At UCLA, Assistant Chief Girmala studied political

 science, public administration, and public law, graduating with

 honors, Magna Cum Laude, and a Bachelors of Arts degree in the

 In 1985, Assistant Chief Girmala proudly joined the Los Angeles

 Police Department, and was first assigned to Pacific Area.
 Upon